-Because your international SEO efforts aim to serve your customers well, it will also be worth your while to understand local preferences for colours, design aesthetics, organization of content, and other cultural factors.
-Make sure your translated content is prepared by a native speaker and reviewed by members of the intended audience whenever possible.
+Because your international SEO efforts aim to serve your customers well, it will also be worthwhile to understand local preferences for colors, design aesthetics, organization of content, and other cultural factors.
+Ensure your translated content is prepared by a native speaker and reviewed by members of the intended audience whenever possible.

 Get Started with International SEO

 International SEO starts with understanding how to serve your customers best and then making efforts to customize your content and search experience to their needs.
-Using the steps above, you can get started with international SEO to optimize your website for your audiences in different countries or speak other languages.
+Using the steps above, you can start with international SEO to optimize your website for your audiences in different countries or other languages.

-At Digital Media Intelligence, an international SEO agency we can help you develop and implement an international SEO strategy to rank in the countries and territories you target.
+At Digital Media Intelligence, an international SEO agency, we can help you develop and implement a global SEO strategy to rank in the countries and territories you target.
 Check our ongoing SEO plans.